 …a fresh slate.
 The bad was removed and this is where new life begins.
 Much like us as we need our Savior.
 I thank God that He gives us new life.

-So, this is my project that got me fired up, that got me angry, and forced me to not quit even when I had every reason to.
+So, this is my repurposed bread box that got me fired up, that got me angry, and forced me to not quit even when I had every reason to.
 Whatcha think?

 I really debated on painting the back side of the glass because I loved the window, but I felt most would agree the whole idea was to hide the electronics mess, so paint I did.